 As Medical Assistants take on more responsibilities from the influx of patients and shortage of doctors, their duties will become more diverse, as well.

 Day-to-day functions depend largely on work location.
-Take a medical office or outpatient facility, for example, the daily duties of a medical assistant may include:
+Take a medical office or outpatient facility, for example, the daily duties of a medical assistant

 - Recording patient history